-The Committee's primary authority is that of oversight.
+The Committee's responsibilities are for oversight, as described under "Purpose" above.
 The members of the Committee are not employees of the Company, and they do not perform management's or any Auditors' functions.
-The Committee relies on the expertise and knowledge of management, the internal auditors (if any), and any Auditors in carrying out its oversight.
-Management is responsible for preparing accurate and complete financial statements in accordance with GAAP, crafting periodic reports, and establishing and maintaining appropriate accounting principles and financial reporting policies and satisfactory internal control over financial reporting.
-The Auditors will audit the Company's annual consolidated financial statements and, when required, the effectiveness of the Company's internal control over financial reporting and review the Company's quarterly financial statements.
+The Committee relies on the expertise and knowledge of management, the internal auditors (if any), and any Auditors in carrying out its oversight responsibilities.
+Management is responsible for preparing accurate and complete financial statements in accordance with generally acceptable accounting principles ("GAAP"), crafting periodic reports, and establishing and maintaining appropriate accounting principles and financial reporting policies and satisfactory internal control over financial reporting.
+The Auditors will audit the Company's annual consolidated financial statements and, when required, the effectiveness of the Company's internal control over financial reporting and review the

+Company's quarterly financial statements.
 It is not the Committee's responsibility to prepare or certify the Company's financial statements, guarantee the audits or reports of the Auditors, certify as to whether any Auditors are "independent" under applicable law or stock exchange listing requirements, or ensure that the financial statements or periodic reports are complete and accurate, conform to GAAP, or otherwise comply with applicable law or stock exchange listing requirements or the Company's policies.

-The Committee's authority includes the following matters; provided, however, that this list is intended to be a guide and to remain flexible to account for changing circumstances and needs.
-Accordingly, the Committee may depart from or supplement such list, and establish policies and procedures, to the extent permitted by applicable law and stock exchange listing requirements.
+The Committee shall have the following responsibilities; provided, however, that this list of responsibilities is intended to be a guide and to remain flexible to account for changing circumstances and needs.
+Accordingly, the Committee may depart from or supplement such responsibilities, and establish policies and procedures, to the extent permitted by applicable law and stock exchange listing requirements.